coders4climatestrike/website/_src/posts/2020-05-16-a-community-that-converts-cars-to-electric.md

 So, you read this far and you are interested in trying to do something?
 Well here are some options for you:

-* (Open Vehicles)[https://www.openvehicles.com/] : Open Source electric vehicle telemetry.
+* [Open Vehicles](https://www.openvehicles.com/) : Open Source electric vehicle telemetry.
 They have a [developer guide](https://docs.google.com/document/d/1q5M9Lb5jzQhJzPMnkMKwy4Es5YK12ACQejX\_NWEixr0/edit\#) available, as well as [extensive documentation](https://docs.openvehicles.com/en/latest/index.html).
 The github project page shows the current status of the ongoing work.
-* (Open Inverter): You can get go to the course ([More info](https://openinverter.org/forum/viewtopic.php?f=15&t=491)).
+* [Open Inverter](https://openinverter.org/wiki/Main_Page): You can get go to the course ([More info](https://openinverter.org/forum/viewtopic.php?f=15&t=491)).
 Explore Open Inverter wiki.